-Angular.js- A framework developed by Google, it uses HTML as the base.
+Angular.js- A framework developed by Google, Angular.js uses HTML as the base.
 It is used for managing a dynamic view.
-Gives value addition to HTML
+It gives value addition to HTML.

-CSS3- It a stylesheet language.
+CSS3- CSS3 is a stylesheet language.
 It is used to define presentation aspects of a web page written using markups languages.
 It is one of the cornerstones of web development technology.
-The CSS3 is separated into multiple working and independent modules.
+CSS3 is separated into multiple working and independent modules.
 Each module gives additional capacities and extends features previously defined.

-SQL- It is expanded to Structural Query Language.
-It is a domain-specific language.
+SQL- SQL or Structural Query Language is a domain-specific language.
 It is designed for two major purposes.
-It is used to manipulate the data stored in a Relational Database Management System.
-It is used for stream processing in Relational Data Stream Management System.
+It is used to manipulate the data stored in a Relational Database Management System and used for stream processing in the Relational Data Stream Management System.

-Elixir- This is a functional, concurrent language that runs on Erlang VM.
-It is used in fault-tolerant applications.
-Provides tooling and extensive design. it is best for building a scalable application and maintainable applications.
+Elixir- Elixir is a functional, concurrent language that runs on Erlang VM.
+It is used in fault-tolerant applications and provides tooling and extensive design. it is best for building a scalable application and maintainable applications.

-Ruby- IT is a high level, interpreted programming language.
+Ruby- Ruby is a high level, interpreted programming language.
 It is dynamically typed and supports procedural, functional and object-oriented programming paradigms.
-Ruby is influenced by other languages like Perl, Lisp, Ada, Smalltalk etc.,
+Ruby is influenced by other languages like Perl, Lisp, Ada, and Smalltalk.

 Ruby on rails- It is an open source server-side application that runs on Ruby.
 Rails is an MVC framework and it provides default options for databases and a web service.
 It has influenced many other frameworks in various languages.

-Django- A python based web framework.
-Used for server scripting and is very fast.
+Django- A python-based web framework.
+It is used for server scripting and is very fast.
 It cuts down on the amount of code to be written for an application.
-It is maintained by Django Software Foundation.
+It is maintained by the Django Software Foundation.

 ASP.net- It is a free, open source framework for building web applications and web services with C# and .NET.
 It supports multiple platforms.
 ASP.NET expands upon the .NET development platform with programming languages, tools and libraries.
 It is developed and maintained by Microsoft.

-MySQL- An RDBMS, this is the traditional database.
-Uses SQL for operations.
+MySQL- An RDBMS is a traditional database that uses SQL for operations.
 It is also one of the popular and widely used databases.

-MongoDB- NoSQL database meant for modern developers.
+MongoDB- This is a NoSQL database meant for modern developers.
 It is document based and SQL is not necessary.
 High-security levels are maintained.
 Cloud-based version is available.

-PostgreSQL- This is a free and open source relational database management systems.
+PostgreSQL- This is a free and open source relational database management system.
 It can handle data warehouses to web services with concurrent users.

 Bower- Bower is also a package manager.
-It is used to manage front-end technologies like HTML and CSS libraries like jQuery and Bootstrap.
-It reduces page load time.
+It is used to manage front-end technologies like HTML and CSS libraries such as jQuery and Bootstrap.
+It reduces the page load time.

-Chrome developer tools- allows the developers access to the web application internal section.
-It is available with chrome and safari.
-It also has options to optimize loading flows.
+Chrome developer tools- These tools allow developers to access the web application internal section.
+They are available with chrome and safari.
+They also have options to optimize loading flows.

-Google PageSpeed Insights- Performance of page across devices is tested and reported.
+Google PageSpeed Insights- The performance of pages across devices is tested and reported.
 It also provides data used for debugging performance issues.

-Pingdom- Analyzes page load time, and find bottlenecks.
+Pingdom- It analyzes the page load time and finds bottlenecks.
 It is cost effective and reliable.

 Sourcetree- This is a free git client for Mac and windows.
-It is simple to be used by new coders yet powerful enough for the experienced.
+It is simple to use by new coders yet powerful enough for experienced people.

-GitHub client- Its a distributed version control system application.
-Stores the written code and tracks changes to it.
-Deepens collaboration between team members.
+GitHub client- This is a distributed version control system application.
+It stores the written code and tracks changes to it and deepens the collaboration between team members.
 It handles large projects with ease.